 Eat Pray Love

 Largely panned by critics but a box office success, Eat Pray Love (2010) is based upon the 2006 memoir of American author Elizabeth Gilbert.
 Starring Julia Roberts in the lead role, Eat Pray Love chronicles Gilbert’s solo journey around the world after a painful divorce.
-Seeking solace in a year long excursion after leaving what seemed like a successful life and career, she visits Italy, India and Bali to find a balance in her mind, body and spirit.
+Seeking solace in a year long excursion after leaving what seemed like a successful life and career, she visits Italy, India and Bali.
+There, she tries to find a balance in her mind, body and spirit.
 The film also stars James Franco, Richard Jenkins, Viola Davis, Javier Bardem, Billy Crudup and Hadi Subiyanto.